Your cart is currently empty!

-Disclaimer: this entry is based off writing from October 2021.
+Disclaimer: this entry is based off a piece of unpublished writing I started in October 2021.

 I promise you, it gets better.

 The feeling of isolation won’t be so intense.
 It won’t be so constant and then it will become less frequent and when it does happen it won’t last as long as the last time.

 You will pick up skills along the way.
 You will learn what to do and what not to do when you feel this way.
 You will work out what makes you feel better and you will stop filling up your time just to escape the feeling.

 You will check yourself more.
 You will stop acting on the impulse to seek comfort in people you shouldn’t or those who don’t deserve your attention and you won’t engage in behaviours driven by your loneliness either (like going on dates and spending time with people you don’t actually enjoy the company of).